danships/superplug/README.md

 A generic purpose plugin loading system to be used in node projects.
 It uses npm modules and annotations in package.json to easily set up a project with plugin support.
 It is fully Promise-based.

-**This module is currently in beta.
-The API can be changed in a release without warning.
-When version 1.0 is released semver versioning will be used.**

 # Usage

+SuperPlug is built to load npm modules as extensions from a `package.json` file, in a folder separate from the project it is used in.

 ## Setup